open-mmlab/mmrazor/docs/en/advanced_guides/tutorials/how_to_prune_your_model.md

 In the example above, we directly use a tracer to parse the model.
 We also provide a tool for you to configure the mutator, please refer to [How to Use our Config Tool for Pruning](./how_to_use_config_tool_of_pruning.md).
-Besides, pxlease refer to [ChannelMutator](../../../../mmrazor/models/mutators/channel_mutator/channel_mutator.ipynb) for more details about ChannelMutator.
+Besides, please refer to [ChannelMutator](../../../../mmrazor/models/mutators/channel_mutator/channel_mutator.ipynb) for more details about ChannelMutator.

 ## End